Key Privacy Terms

 Why am I receiving HCAI emails?

-Use of the HCAI system is mandated by the Financial Securities Commission of Ontario (FSCO) for the transmission of Ontario Claims Forms (OCFs) by Health Care Facilities and Insurers.
+Use of the HCAI system is mandated by the Financial Services Commission of Ontario (FSCO) for the transmission of Ontario Claims Forms (OCFs) by Health Care Facilities and Insurers.
 As such, HCAI Communications is required to inform each registered and currently active Insurer of any changes to the HCAI system.
 This may include changes to functionality and/or changes in the regulatory business environment that concern how HCAI is used by Facilities and Insurers.

 As a designated contact for an insurer, you accept the responsibilities specific to that role, including giving HCAI consent to contact you.
 The responsibilities of Contact 1 and Contact 2 include a requirement to share important HCAI information across the insurer organization.
 To stay informed of changes and remain compliant with HCAI, each insurer should designate a Contact 1 and Contact 2 in the insurer management screen.